Categories: AI

 Unsupervised Learning Models

 AI models can also be made using unsupervised machine learning.
 This method involves more automatic steps.
 The models are trained by programs, often in ways that kind of copy how humans would train them.
-AI models created this way are usually used for figuring out and explaining data.
-They help summarize and sort information as well as find patterns or rules in it.
+Artificial intelligence models created this way are typically used to analyze and interpret unstructured data.
+They help summarize data, sort information, and identify patterns or rules within it.

 K-Means Clustering